When it comes to talking openly about our finances, there can be all kinds of reactions and responses.

 Keep a track of your finances and know exactly where your money is going each month.
 If it’s all on a spreadsheet, it makes it much easier to view and discuss objectively.

 There are some fantastic apps you can use to track your income and expenditure.
-You could also try our free template by clicking below.
+You could also try our free financial planning tracker by clicking here.

 Good Habit #5: Holding joint bank accounts